tsbraun1891/LegendsOfValor/README.txt

     This class is used to handle all of the possible actions of the player.
 It contains all of the necessary background logic and computations that need to be done for each action.
--LegendsMonstersHeroes.java:
+-LegendsOfValor.java:
-    LegendsMonsterHeroes is the jumping off point for a game of L:M&H. This class only serves to start up the game initially.
+    LegendsOfValor is the jumping off point for a game of Legends of Valor.
+This class only serves to start up the game initially.

 INVENTORY:
 -Inventory.java: